 - Medical examiner departments

 Continuing Education Information

 Pathologist's assistants are similar to physician's assistants, and according to the U.S. Bureau of Labor Statistics (BLS), these types of medical professionals are usually required to be licensed in accordance with state guidelines (www.bls.gov).
-The National Institute of Health reported that in order for pathologist's assistants to become licensed, they usually must first become certified through the American Society for Clinical Pathology (www.nih.gov).
+The National Institutes of Health reported that in order for pathologist's assistants to become licensed, they usually must first become certified through the American Society for Clinical Pathology (www.nih.gov).